jvde-github/AIS-catcher-docs/docs/configuration/output/PSQL.md

 The `station_id` setting is optional and stamps every row, so several feeders can share one database.

-A failing database never stops the receiver: the output keeps retrying with exponential backoff (up to five minutes between attempts), reconnects and re-prepares its statements when the database returns, and drops only its own oldest queued messages in the meantime.
+A failing database never stops the receiver, even when it is unavailable at startup: the output keeps retrying with exponential backoff (up to five minutes between attempts), reconnects and re-prepares its statements when the database returns, and drops only its own oldest queued messages in the meantime.

 ## Summary Settings